 |Construction started in August 1969|

 and was completed in December 1972

 To actually see the longest bridge in the Philippines that connects Leyte (Tacloban City) and Samar (Sta.
-Rita) over a 2.162 km. span is this lone traveler's dream come true. :) (that's a smiley right there. ha ha!).
-I was just feeling the whole experience seriously!
+Rita) over a 2.162 km. span is this lone traveler's dream come true.
+I was feeling the whole experience.
 In addition to that, it must be that I have become more than curious over the story behind the bridge.
-Word has it that the San Juanico Bridge was Ferdinand Marcos’ gift for her wife Imelda Marcos, a native of Leyte as a testimony of his love.
+Word has it that the San Juanico Bridge was Ferdinand Marcos’ gift for her wife Imelda Marcos, a native of Leyte, as a testimony of his love.
 Well, that's what love can do.

-When I finally arrived in San Juanico from a 10-peso-ride on a jeepney from Tacloban downtown, I asked a military officer if I could actually take a walk over the bridge.
+When I finally arrived in San Juanico, from a 10-peso jeepney ride from Tacloban downtown, I asked a military officer if I could actually take a walk over the bridge.
 He eagerly said anyone has all the time in the world to do so.
 It rang as kind of cool to me.